Merelena/Merelena.github.io/README.md

-## About me
+# About me
-I'm a stugent of Minsk Radioengineering College and my specialization is "Information Technology Software".
-I'm a patient and hardworking person, who enjoys solving tasks, even hard tasks, and
+I'm a stugent of Minsk Radioengineering College and my specialty is "Information Technology Softiware".
+I'm a patient and hardworking person, who enjoys solving tasks, even hard tasks, and likes searching for different solutions.
+I never miss an oppotunity to learn something new, to get experience and to improve my skills.
+Now I'm learning Delphi (according to the curriculum) and C# languages.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block